Our Services

 Helpful Resources

-In healthy sleep, the first REM period usually starts about 70 to 100 minutes after you fall asleep; REM within 45 to 60 minutes is short, and REM within 15 minutes is especially concerning and may suggest narcolepsy.
-Early REM can be caused by sleep deprivation, irregular schedules, alcohol or medications, mood disorders, or sleep disorders like narcolepsy; if you often dream right away plus have extreme daytime sleepiness, muscle weakness, paralysis at sleep wake transitions, or hallucinations, speak with a clinician.
+Occasional early dreaming can happen, especially after sleep deprivation, and is often not a sign of a serious condition.
+In healthy sleep, the first REM period usually starts about 70 to 100 minutes after you fall asleep.
+REM within 45 to 60 minutes is short, and REM within 15 minutes is uncommon and may warrant further evaluation, especially if persistent.
+Early REM can be caused by sleep deprivation, irregular schedules, recreational drug use or withdrawal, alcohol withdrawal, sedatives (like benzodiazepines), mood disorders, or sleep disorders like narcolepsy.
+If you often dream right away plus have extreme daytime sleepiness, muscle weakness, paralysis at sleep-wake transitions, hallucinations, or if these episodes are distressing or affecting daily functioning, speak with a clinician.
 There are several factors to consider and important red flags and next steps are outlined below.

 This article explains: